polarfire-soc/polarfire-soc-buildroot-sdk/README.md

 The complete User Guides for each development platform, containing board and boot instructions, are available in the [polarfire-soc documentation repository](https://github.com/polarfire-soc/polarfire-soc-documentation).

 ## Building Linux Using Buildroot
-This section describes the procedure to build the Linux boot image and load it into an SD card using Buildroot.
+This section describes the procedure to build the Linux boot image and load it onto an SD card or eMMC using Buildroot.
 Please check the [Supported Build Hosts](#supported-build-hosts) and the [Prerequisite Packages](#prerequisite-packages) before continuing.

 ### Build instructions
 The following commands checkout the Software Development Kit (SDK) in a new directory: